viviennguyen94/chatClient/README.md

 ## Introduction
-This is a chat app written in JavaScript.
+This is a chat app written in JavaScript command line.

 [![Watch the video](chatClient.gif)](https://youtu.be/5dCL3NVSzEs)